Meaning-of-the-different-HTTP-status-code-250px

 HTTP (HyperText Transfer Protocol) or response status codes refer to requests to a web server made by search engines or visitors on a website.

-These codes are always represented by three numbers beginning with 1.2.3.4 or 5.
-This code indicates the status of a web element.
+These codes are always represented by three numbers beginning with 1,2,3,4 or 5 and it indicates the status of a web element.

-From 100s to 500s, status code are split within the following categories:
+From 100s to 500s, status codes are split into the following categories:

-And then, even if a lot of different HTTP status code can occur, not all of them impact negatively your SEO.
+Even if a lot of different HTTP status codes can occur, not all of them will have a negative impact on your SEO.

 200 OK

-The request has been successful, which mean everything is normal.
+The request has been successful, which means everything is normal.

 302 Found

-This status means that the server has not find anything related to the requested URL, which can be permanent or temporary.
-In most cases, a 404 errors message is displayed by webmasters.
+This status indicates that the server has not found anything related to the requested URL, which can be permanent or temporary.
+In most cases, a 404 error message is displayed by webmasters.

 410 Gone